 I rarely shopped because I needed new clothes, but instead shopped to feel better, to relieve the pain of boredom and working a job I didn’t enjoy, and because I honestly believed that new shoes would make me happier.

-When I challenged myself to dress with less in 2010 by creating minimalist fashion challenge Project 333, I realized that all the shopping was creating more stress in the form of spending time, money and energy that I didn’t really have.
+When I challenged myself to dress with less by creating minimalist fashion challenge Project 333, I realized that all the shopping was creating more stress in the form of spending time, money and energy that I didn’t really have.
 And, even more surprising, I noticed I had all kinds of stress and emotion wrapped up in the clothing hanging in my closet.
 I’ll tell you more about that later but first, let’s talk closet detoxing.

 It may take years to declutter your home, choose a new career or dig your way out of debt, but if you want to reduce stress, feel lighter, and create more space, time, and money for yourself within a few hours or a few days, consider this closet detox.